FathimaJabbar/SmartCam/README.md

 1.  *Clone the Repository*
     Open your terminal and clone the project to your local machine:

-    bash
+   ''' bash
     git clone <your_repository_url_here>
+    '''

 2.  *Navigate to the Project Directory*

-    bash
+    '''bash
     cd smartcam-project-folder
+    '''

 3.  *Add API Keys (Very Important\!)*
     This project requires several API keys to function.
-Create a new file at lib/api_keys.dart.

-    Paste the following code into the new file and add your secret keys.
+Access the respective apis and paste in the api_keys.dart file in lib folder
+    '''
     dart
     // lib/api_keys.dart